digicademy-chf/chf_bib/Documentation/DataModel/Index.rst

     Overview of the extension's data model.
 Check the :ref:`api-reference` for further details.

-It may become useful to use the 'type' property of ``Entry`` to simplify the available properties in the future.
-This would be adapted for the data model in the form of object variants.
-The author initially decided against this to avoid artificially limiting, for example, the option to add the name of a conference.
+It may become useful in the future to use the 'type' property of ``Entry`` TCA to simplify its available properties.
+The data model itself would need to be adapted in the form of class inheritance.
+The extension author initially decided against this to avoid artificially limiting, for example, the option to add the name of a conference to any type of entry.